pkmanas22/TODO-APP-backend/README.md

 8. `models/`

    - Contains all the models for the app.
 This includes `taskModel.js` file.
-   - `taskModel.js` contains the definition of the task model.
+   - `taskModel.js` contains the definition of the task model like title, description, completed, due date and category.

 9. `controllers/`

    - Contains all the controllers for the app.
 This includes `taskController.js` file.
-   - `taskController.js` contains the definition of the task controller.
+   - `taskController.js` contains the definition of the task controller like creating a task, getting a list of all tasks, editing a task, marking a task as completed and deleting a task.

 10. `assets/`
     - Contains all the assets (images) for the app.